godotengine/godot/modules/limboai/README.md

 - **GDExtension:** LimboAI can be [used as extension](https://limboai.readthedocs.io/en/latest/getting-started/gdextension.html).
 Custom engine builds are not necessary.

+- **Demo Project:** Check out our extensive demo project with a tutorial (an introduction to behavior trees with examples)!

 ## Getting LimboAI

 LimboAI can be used as either a C++ module or as a GDExtension shared library.
 GDExtension version is more convenient to use but somewhat limited in features.
 Whichever you choose to use, your project will stay compatible with both and you can switch from one to the other any time.
 See [Using GDExtension](https://limboai.readthedocs.io/en/latest/getting-started/gdextension.html).